pygame/pygame/docs/reST/tut/MoveIt.rst

   [1, 1, 8, 8, 2, 1]

 Whoops.
-Now we can see two heros.
+Now we can see two heroes.
 One in the old position, and one in his new position.
 This is exactly the reason we need to "erase" the hero in his old position before we draw him in the new position.
 To erase him, we need to change that value in the list back to what it was before the hero was there.
 That means we need to keep track of the values on the screen before